A bird’s eye view from one of the many rooms in the large floating ANOMALY found in my adventure map Anomalous Ruins.

 Origin City where the main character Clo from my adventure map Anomalous Ruins was born

 Minecraft came to me years ago through various channels on the net.
 I saw it up close with my cousin playing it.
 It seemed so simple, so obvious… a sandbox world of pixelated cubes.

 It took me another year before I just gave into the hype and bought it.
 This was about two years before starting on the Anomalous Ruins adventure map.

 The “backyard” section of my adventure map Anomalous Ruins

 The Minecraft I knew then was still in beta.
-There were no horses, ocelots, villagers, whither monsters, endermen, and ender dragons.
+There were no horses, ocelots, villagers, whither monsters, endermen, or ender dragons.
 There was one shade of wood and only cobblestone stairs.
 I still remember the first time I booted it up in my apartment.

 I sat there stunned, gawking in wonder through the window of my computer screen as the first brave new world popped into existence.
 It was a very big pop, a big bang if you will.
 The images and cubes warped to life like green and blue, cube-shaped popcorn.
 I was in my own place, my own universe, and I was ready to explore!

 The first few nights were spent hiding from zombies in the leaves.
 I didn’t know you could punch down trees, but I could at least punch my way into the leaves and hope the zombies didn’t follow.
 It was very uneventful, and yet, I was so invested with discovering this new way of life for my character.
 How could Steve survive?
 Eventually I added dirt and sand to my punching skills and after a quick look on youtube… I learned about punching trees and the importance of coal.

 There was no official story to be had so, being an aspiring author and always thinking in stories, I made a simple one up.